imarunpatel/Loch-Take-Home-Assessment/README.md

+# Loch Take Home Assessment

+This project aims to provide an engaging and responsive landing page for Loch.
+The design is meticulously crafted to capture user attention, and the functionalities are designed to enhance the user experience.
+Whether you are accessing the page from a desktop or a mobile device, Loch promises a seamless and visually appealing experience.

+## Features

+- Responsive design for desktop and mobile browsers
+- Testimonials at the bottom with draggable functionality
+- Infinite carousel for notification settings
+- Responsive textbox on hover and click
+- Email validation with error message
+- Redirect to [https://app.loch.one/welcome](https://app.loch.one/welcome) after submission

+## Technologies Used

+- React
+- TailwindCss

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.